Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Den Helder are strategically positioned to serve the Port of Den Helder, the Royal Netherlands Navy main base, and the extensive offshore energy industry.
-This proximity is essential for real-time data processing for logistics, exploration, and operational technology.
+Proximity To Key Business Districts Den Helder's data center is positioned to serve the unique industrial base of the region, including the Port of Den Helder, the Royal Netherlands Navy, and the extensive offshore energy sector.
+This proximity is critical for applications requiring real-time data processing for maritime logistics and energy production.

 Natural Disaster Risk

-Den Helder has a low overall risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-The risk assessment indicates that while the probability of a major disruption is minimal, the location's coastal geography dictates specific environmental considerations.
+Den Helder has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+This rating indicates a stable environment for critical infrastructure, though operators must engineer for specific local conditions.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business